-- the imputation of costs; - internal review: section 49 of the Act to establish the Administrative Labour Tribunal1 (AEALT); - urgent hearings of applications and safeguard orders; - hearings on essential services (strike notices and measures of redress), depending on the case. - the appeal from a decision rendered under the Building Act.2
+- the imputation of costs; - internal review: section 49 of the Act to establish the Administrative Labour Tribunal1 (AEALT); - urgent hearings of applications for safeguard orders; - hearings on essential services (strike notices and measures of redress), depending on the case.

 Hybrid (semi-virtual) hearings will be authorized in exceptional circumstances only.
 Parties may request a change in the mode of hearing after they have been summoned.